 Menopause Treatment in NYC

-Menopause is a naturally occurring event that requires no medical treatment, but our top doctors in NYC can provide help in managing your signs and symptoms.
-This can also help to prevent or manage chronic conditions that can occur with aging.
+Menopause is a naturally occurring event requiring no medical treatment, but our top doctors in NYC can help manage your signs and symptoms.
+This management can also help to prevent or manage chronic conditions that can occur with aging.
 Possible treatments are listed below.

 Hormone therapy is one of the most effective menopause treatments available and can relieve hot flashes.
-Before prescribing estrogen therapy, New York doctors will need your family and personal medical history and will most likely recommend the lowest dose and shortest timeframe needed to provide relief.
-Progestin is prescribed with estrogen for women who still have their uterus.
+Before prescribing estrogen therapy, New York doctors will need your family and personal medical history and will most likely recommend the lowest dose and shortest timeframe required to provide relief.
+We prescribe progestin with estrogen for women who still have their uterus.

 Using estrogen can help prevent bone loss, but long-term hormone therapy does carry some risks of cardiovascular disease and breast cancer.
-However, beginning hormone therapy around the time of the menopause has proven to be beneficial for some women.
-We can discuss the possible risks and benefits of hormone therapy so you can make an informed decision as to whether this is the right choice for you.
+However, beginning hormone therapy around the time of menopause has proven to be beneficial for some women.
+We can discuss the possible risks and benefits of hormone therapy to make an informed decision as to whether this is the right choice for you.

 If you have vaginal dryness, estrogen can be applied directly to the vagina using a tablet, cream, or ring.
-These release a small amount of estrogen that is absorbed directly into the vaginal tissues and which can help to relieve dryness.
+These products release a small amount of estrogen absorbed directly into the vaginal tissues and help relieve dryness.
 This treatment can also help to relieve some urinary symptoms.

-Some selective serotonin reuptake inhibitors (SSRIs) can decrease hot flashes and may be useful for women who cannot take estrogen or for women who need an antidepressant for mood swings.
+Some selective serotonin reuptake inhibitors (SSRIs) can decrease hot flashes and may be helpful for women who cannot take estrogen or need an antidepressant for mood swings.

-This is traditionally used to treat seizures, but can also help reduce hot flashes.
-It is another drug that is useful for women who cannot use estrogen therapy and can help those who have nighttime hot flashes.
+Gabapentin is traditionally used to treat seizures but can also help reduce hot flashes.
+It is another helpful drug for women who cannot use estrogen therapy.
+IT can help those who have nighttime hot flashes.

-This is a pill or patch normally used to treat high blood pressure but which can also help provide some relief from hot flashes.
+Clonidine is a pill or patch usually used to treat high blood pressure and help provide some relief from hot flashes.

 If required as part of your menopause treatment, we may recommend medications to prevent or treat osteoporosis.
 Vitamin D supplements can help strengthen bones.

-Self-help strategies can be a useful part of menopause treatment and can help prevent or reduce the effects of many of the signs and symptoms of menopause.
+Self-help strategies can be a valuable part of menopause treatment and can help prevent or reduce the effects of many of the signs and symptoms of menopause.
 If you suffer from hot flashes, make sure you drink plenty of cool water and dress in layers.
-It can be useful to try and pinpoint what triggers your hot flashes.
+It can be helpful to try and pinpoint what triggers your hot flashes.

-Some women find their hot flashes are worsened by caffeine, alcohol, spicy foods, or hot beverages.
+Some women find their hot flashes to worsen from caffeine, alcohol, spicy foods, or hot beverages.
 Make sure you get enough sleep, and you may find it helpful to practice relaxation techniques.
 Strengthening your pelvic floor muscles with exercises called Kegel exercises can help to improve urinary symptoms.
 Regularly exercising will protect you against heart disease, osteoporosis, and other problems associated with aging.

 There are alternative medicines that claim to treat the symptoms of menopause, including dietary and herbal supplements.
-If you do wish to use these products, please discuss them with us first as the FDA doesn’t regulate herbal products.
+Please discuss them with us first if you wish to use them, as the FDA doesn’t regulate herbal products.
 Some can interact with other medicines and could put your health at risk.

 Menopause Treatment Plan for Patients in NYC

-Our doctors can help manage your signs and symptoms as well as to prevent or manage chronic conditions that can occur with aging.
-Possible menopause treatments are: Hormone Therapy, Vaginal Estrogen, Low-Dose, Antidepressants, Gabapentin, Clonidine, Osteoporosis Treatments.
+Our doctors can help manage your signs and symptoms and prevent or manage chronic conditions.
+Possible menopause treatments are Hormone Therapy, Vaginal Estrogen, Low-Dose, Antidepressants, Gabapentin, Clonidine, Osteoporosis Treatments.

-Please make an appointment with one of our menopause specialist in Midtown Manhattan or Upper East Side.
-Our medical care NYC, internal medicine doctors look forward to meeting you!
+Please make an appointment with one of our menopause specialists in Midtown Manhattan or Upper East Side.
+Our medical care NYC internal medicine doctors look forward to meeting you!